MdMohsinHaider/java-program/README.md

 80. Design a method to print a smallest and second-smallest element of the array. `5,5,8,7,6,9,5`
 81. Write a java Program to move all zeroes of an array to the end. `7,0,2,6,0,4` and output `7,2,6,4,0,0`
 82.
+#  Switch case:
+1. write a java program and take user input to calculator to performed calculation.
+2. write a java program and take an input option from user and perform a user option.
 # Iterator
 1. write a java program to print even number only from a collection.
 2. write a java program to print odd number only from a collection